 I hope you’ll enjoy the results — if you like them, there are probably a couple more where those came from, and i think i wouldn’t mind putting them together as well 😉

-Fuji and i have been challenging each other throughout the month of October to experiment with different habits and create something new every week.
-We’ve been making videos describing our process and results and sharing our “dialog” here on my blog.
+Fuji and i challenged each other throughout the month of October to experiment with different habits and create something new every week.
+We made videos describing our process and results and sharing our dialog here on my blog.
 It starts with Fuji & Mika #0 — Creative October Challenge, where we explain the concept and share our first challenges to each other.
 To read and watch all posts from the challenge in chronological order, visit Creative October Challenge.